marcocapano/StaticTableView/README.md

 - Adding more convenience initializers for common types of cells.
 - Increase code coverage once the project goes after the prototyping stage.
 - Support custom cells
+- Make it easier and less verbose to execute simple tasks when a cell is selected(presenting a view controller, opening a link etc..)